infinum/android-handbook/View styles.md

 ## Why, what, when?

-Styles are not easy, and in some cases, they do not work as you thought they would.
+Styles are not easy and, in some cases, they do not work as you thought they would.
 For detailed info on how and when to use them, read [this blog post](http://blog.danlew.net/2014/11/19/styles-on-android/).